 - OFFICIAL SHORT BIO -

 Shontavia Johnson serves as a highly acclaimed law professor, attorney, speaker and author.
-Named one of America’s Top 40 Young Lawyers by the American Bar Association, she directs the Intellectual Property Law Center at Drake University Law School and manages Jackson Johnson LLC, a boutique law firm providing intellectual property and business law services to startups and entrepreneurs.
+Named one of America’s Top 40 Young Lawyers by the American Bar Association, she serves as Associate Vice President for Academic Partnerships and Innovation at Clemson University and manages a consulting firm providing intellectual property and business services to startups and entrepreneurs.
 Her life’s mission is to help people protect and develop their biggest, best ideas so that they can create a better world.
 She has also founded A Different World, an initiative dedicated to empowering professionals in three core areas - professional development, social networking, and community engagement.

 - OFFICIAL LONG BIO -

-Shontavia Johnson, the first tenured African-American woman on the Drake University Law School faculty, serves as the Kern Family Chair in Intellectual Property Law and Director of the Intellectual Property Law Center.
-She teaches Introduction to Intellectual Property, Trademark and Unfair Competition Law, Internet Law, Entertainment Law, and Property Law.
+Shontavia Johnson, serves as the Associate Vice President for Academic Partnerships and Innovation at Clemson University.
 She was recently placed on the prestigious Fulbright Specialist roster and was named one of the Top 40 Young Lawyers in America by the American Bar Association.